-Brain tumor are common and often seen in middle age and older dogs however they can also affect the younger one too.
-If canine has a seizure then it could be the signs that a brain tumor is present.
+Brain tumors are common and often seen in middle age and older dogs however they can also affect the younger ones too.
+Seizures are one of the signs that a brain tumor may be present.

-The most common types that often found in dogs are astrocytomas, oligodendrogliomas and meningiomas.
-Tumor tend to be wide spread on multiple sites on the brain rather than one spotted position.
+The most common types of brain tumors that are often found in dogs are astrocytomas, oligodendrogliomas and meningiomas.
+Tumors tend to be widespread on multiple sites on the brain rather than one spotted position.

-The severity depend mainly on the brain location where the tumor arise and how fast they grow.
-Canine seizures can also be caused by other problems such as low blood sugar level or heart problems.
+The severity of the brain tumor depends mainly on the brain location where the tumor arises and how fast they grow.
+Canine seizures can also be caused by other problems such as low blood sugar levels or heart problems.

 - boston terriers

 - doberman pinschers

 Boxers and boston terriers tend to develop pituitary and glial cell tumors which are commonly called neuroglia while breeds with long nose have a predisposition to benign tumors (meningiomas)

 - walk in circle